 Notes lead author, Dr Lauric Ferrat, “At the moment, 40 percent of children who are diagnosed with type 1 diabetes have the severe complication of ketoacidosis.
 For the very young this is life-threatening, resulting in long intensive hospitalizations and in some cases, even paralysis or death.”

 Using data from the Environmental Determinants of Diabetes in the Young Study (TEDDY), researchers at seven international sites followed 7,798 children between the ages of one and nine years who were at high risk of developing Type 1 diabetes.
 Scientists were able to combine factors to create a scoring test that significantly improves accurate prediction of which babies might be at risk of developing Type 1 diabetes.
 Factors figured into the score include:

 - Presence of specific biomarkers associated with Type 1 diabetes

 Another researcher, Dr. William Hagopian remarked, “We’re really excited by these findings.
 They suggest that the routine heel prick testing of babies done at birth, could go a long way towards preventing early sickness as well as predicting which children will get type 1 diabetes years later.”

 The next step is to begin a trial of the new test in Washington State.
 If successful, the new test could take some of the guesswork out of the diagnosis of Type 1 diabetes and help children and their parents understand the condition before it becomes a medical emergency.

 Speak with an experienced medical malpractice attorney today

 When you suffer serious or catastrophic injury after seeking healthcare, our law firm can help.

 Our legal team has more than 35 years of successful experience helping those hurt by medical malpractice.
-Schochor and Staton, P.A. delivers experienced, skilled legal services and compassionate client service to individuals and families hurt by medical mistake.
+Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, skilled legal services and compassionate client service to individuals and families hurt by medical mistake.
 Contact us today or call 410-234-1000.